ivanperez-keera/dunai/README.md

 This project is split in three parts:

-- Dunai: a reactive library that combines monads and arrows.
+- _Dunai_: a reactive library that combines monads and arrows.
-- BearRiver: Yampa implemented on top of Dunai.
+- _BearRiver_: Yampa implemented on top of Dunai.
-- Examples: ballbounce, haskanoid
+- _Examples_: ballbounce, haskanoid
   - sample applications that work both on traditional Yampa and BearRiver.

 We need to add examples of apps written in classic FRP, reactive values, etc. A